Comprehensive Guide Updated June 25, 2026

 • 6 One relevant, well-timed offer always outperforms five random popups shown across the store

-The Revenue Equation: Revenue = Traffic x Conversion Rate x AOV (Average Order Value).
-Upselling and cross selling target the AOV lever.
-It's the only way to grow revenue without needing more visitors or a higher conversion rate.
+The one equation that runs your store: Revenue = Traffic x Conversion Rate x AOV (Average Order Value).
+Upselling and cross selling pull the AOV lever.
+It is the only lever that grows revenue without begging for more visitors or chasing a higher conversion rate.

 Upselling Cross-Selling